HMS-RIC/StepperVelocityController/README.md

 NOTE: All distances, errors, and absolute positions are specified in *physical units* of your choosing (e.g., degrees, mm, pixels, etc.) which are set up in the code.

-### Tracking Mode
-The motor can track to a dynamically updated target position.
-The *Track* (`T`) and *Error* (`E`) commands are designed to be called at a regular frequency, e.g., 30 Hz, to update the internal tracking target.
-The motor velocity is constantly updated to track the current target position.

-The `T` command directly updates target position, while the `E` command specifies the current error value (i.e., the difference between the current motor position and the new target position).

 ### Examples